 Add the chopped garlic and grated ginger and fry for a couple more minutes.
 Finely chop the stalks of the coriander and add to the pan.

 Toss in the sweet potato and ground cumin and fry for a further minute.
-Add the chopped chilli, tinned tomatoes, and peanut butter and give it a good mix.
+Add the chopped chilli, tinned tomatoes, and smooth peanut butter and give it a good mix.
 Pour in the veg stock and place a lid on and leave to simmer for 15-20 minutes or until the sweet potato is soft.

 Peel and half the remaining red onion and finely slice.
 Add to a small bowl and squeeze over the juice of the lemon.
 Give it a really good scrunch and leave to pickle.